edgio-docs/edgio-docs/guides/applications/v7/security/bot_rules.md

     -   The ability to bypass bot detection for specific traffic profiles.
     -   Actionable near real-time data on detected bots through which you may fine-tune your configuration to reduce false positives.
 -   **Premier Bot Manager:** This version provides all of the functionality that comes with Advanced and Standard Bot Manager.
 Additionally, it provides:
     -   Automatic bot detection using dedicated machine learning models tailored to your traffic profile.
-These models establish a baseline for normal website behavior and then compare all requests to this traffic pattern. <!--    -   Improved unknown bot detection and classification.-->
+These models establish a baseline for normal website behavior and then they compare all requests to this traffic pattern. <!--    -   Improved unknown bot detection and classification.-->
     -   Bot detection through JA4 signatures.

 <Callout type="info">